kirkwat/radix-sort-implementation/README.md

 Medium Article Explaining Radix Sort: [An in-depth introduction of Radix Sort](https://medium.com/smucs/my-algorithm-adventure-radix-sort-669bfc1db0a1)

 ## How to Use
-To use this program, the user will need to provide a formatted input file.
+Compile and build with CMAKE.
+There is 1 command-line argument.

-### Input File
+### Input File Path
 This file will contain integers to fill the array.
 Each value will be separated by a new line.
 The first line of the file contains the number of integers in the file.

-### There is 1 command-line argument:
-* Input File Path

 Here is an example:

-* ../input.txt
+`../input.txt`